 The myth of homosexual equivalency

 This is that both partners in a relationship in which both were born male must be homosexual.
-It had no existence prior to around 1970.
-Prior to that, homosexuals were defined as the recipient partners of straight men.
-The false equivalency was invented by a group of homosexual activists who thought that gays should suppress their natural femininity in order to be accepted by society.
+It had no existence prior to around 1950y, when Kinsey, to suit his preconceptions, invented a new ‘scale’ of sexuality.
+Prior to that, homosexuals were defined as effeminate and the recipient male partners of men.
+The false equivalency was then promoted by a group of homosexual activists who thought that homosexual males should suppress their natural femininity in order to be accepted by society.
 Their aim was to synthesise the New Gay Man — that well-known character whose ghastly faux masculinity is bought at the price of such profound self-loathing.

 This group, known as ‘accommodationists’, spent decades trying to persuade transsexuals to be gay ‘men’ and their lovers that they were gay too — which they’re not.
 For fifty years they have been policing the gay community, bullying feminine gay men into ‘manning up’ and suppressing effeminacy.
 But, as I wrote 12 years ago now, ‘transsexuals drive a coach and horses though Queer Theory’ as well as all the rest of the preposterous mumbo-jumbo articulated by the left.

 Gender is driven by sexuality

 Transsexuals prove that gender is driven by sexuality: feminine boys who want men become sexy girls to seduce them.
 It’s that simple.
 They prove that the accommodationist ‘New Gay Man’ model is at best not universal and most likely a complete sham.